lanl/LaGriT/docs/pages/docs/commands/SMOOTH.md

 - `extrnbr` (default **inclusive**) means do not restrict neighbors.  **exclusive** means restrict neighbors to pset nodes.

-## SYNTAX 3D ONLY <a name="3d"></a>
+## SYNTAX 3D  <a name="3d"></a>
 <pre>
 <b>smooth/position</b>/<b>mega geometry</b>/ [ifirst,ilast,istride ]/[control]
 <b>smooth/position/network</b>/[ifisrt,ilast,istride]/[niter]/[weight]/[<b>check nocheck</b>]
 </pre>

-`control` is a real number with a default = 0 which results in the standard smoothing scheme.
-Increasing control towards 1. causes the scheme to be progressively more controlled (moving the mesh less), until at control =1., there is no mesh movement.
+`control` (default 0 )  from standard smoothing scheme to 1 which causes the scheme to be progressively more controlled, at 1 there is no mesh movement.

 **`mega`**  <a name="mega"></a>
 Minimum Error Gradient Adaption.
 This option creates a smoothed grid which is adapted to the standard function with constant Hessian f(x,y,z)=x2+y2+z2.
 Can be used on hybrid 3D meshes and guards against mesh folding.
 Adaption to this function creates a uniform isotropic mesh.

-(Ref.: Randolph E. Bank and R. Kent Smith, "Mesh Smoothing Using A Posteriori Error Estimates", SIAM J. Num.
+*Ref.: Randolph E. Bank and R. Kent Smith, "Mesh Smoothing Using A Posteriori Error Estimates", SIAM J. Num.
 Anal. tol.
-34, Issue 3, pp. 9-9 (19).)
+34, Issue 3, pp. 9-9 (19)*

 **`geometry`**  <a name="geometry"></a>
 Geometry ("plump element") adaption.
 Default for 3D.